Joao-Ex-Machina/jbcr.pt/content/about.md

 My family is originally from Arraiolos, in Alentejo Central (mother's side) and from Lisbon and Portalegre, Alto Alentejo (father's side).

 I finished my ECE Master's in November 2025, having majored in **Computer Systems** and minored in **Electronic Circuits and Systems**.
-My Thesis was on ARES, A Hardware/Software System for Embedded deployment of Transformers.
-I was supervised by Prof. Horácio Neto and Prof. Mário Véstias, also my PhD Supervisors together with Prof. José T. de Sousa.
+My Thesis was on developing [ARES](https://doi.org/10.1145/3814576.3814594), A Hardware/Software System for Embedded deployment of Transformers.
+I was supervised by Prof. Horácio Neto and Prof. Mário Véstias, who are also my PhD Supervisors together with Prof. José T. de Sousa.

 From November 2023 to July 2025 I was also  **Teaching Assistant** at the [Department of Electrical and Computer Engineering](https://deec.tecnico.ulisboa.pt), having received the **Excellence in Teaching** award for both school years.